MaskingTechnology/comify/docs/integrations/VALIDATION.md

 ## Introduction

-The validation integration provides a universal interaction layer with an actual validation solution.
+The validation integration provides a universal interaction layer with an actual data validation solution.

 ## Implementations